steven968steven968/KillickGNC/README.md

-# KillickAHRS
+# KillickGNC
-AHRS for Killick-1 CubeSat Engineering Model
+Guidance, Navigation and Control system for Killick-1 CubeSat

+AHRS for estimating attitude on earth...in progress INS for estimating attitude and position on earth...coming soon